jwoos/frotz-js/README.md

 ### Interfacer
 The constructor takes an object of four arguments currently:

-1. Path to the dumb frotz executable
+1. `executable`: Path to the dumb frotz executable
 	- It has to be dumb frotz as the normal frotz makes use of ncurses
 	- Refer to the above installation step if needed
-2. Path to the game file
+2. `gameImage`: Path to the game file
-3. Path to the save file
+3. `saveFile`: Path to the save file
 	- This does not have to exist prior to running, it will be generated if it does not exist
-4. A filtering function to filter text output for your sanity
+4. `outputFilter`: A filtering function to filter text output for your sanity
 	- This will by default use a static method on the interfacer

 All of the above have a default and in the event that you don't pass along some or even all the arguments, they will be replaced with the default values.